deikka/worktree-claude-code-commands/START_HERE.md

 # 🚀 START HERE: Git Worktrees with Claude Code

+**Version 1.1.0** - Now with 7 stack support, verbose mode, and local configuration!

 This guide will help you get started in **2 minutes** with the worktree system.

 ## ⚡ Quick Start (60 seconds)